hhenrichsen/old-blog-posts/foundations-2.md

 like a box with holes on two opposite sides.
 Things go in one side and come out the other side and they get changed on their way through them.
-Looking back through my notes from MATH1050 (Algebra), my professor described it as

-> Little people inside of a little black box.
+Looking back through my notes from MATH1050 (Algebra), my professor described it as "little people inside of a little black box."

 ![An excerpt from my notes about functions.](/img/foundations-02/notes.png)